My sister, Teresa, Just Wants To Have Fun — Outside of an Ontario Nursing Home! #humanrights

 Read the letter to the CCAC and the Rekai Centre

 CEO, The CCAC-Toronto Stacey Daub

 Minister of Health and Long-Term Care, Ontario

 Premier of Ontario, Kathleen Wynne

 Dear Ms. Daub and Ms. Hoare,

-It has been one full year since Teresa’s petition “Human Rights Should Never Be Disabled” launched on World Down Syndrome Day, 2014.
+It has been one full year since Teresa’s petition “Human Rights Should Be For Everybody” launched on World Down Syndrome Day, 2014.
 We would love to able to declare “Victory”, but we can’t.
 Not yet.
 Teresa was, and is, demanding an apology from you for the harm your organizations have caused her.

 The fact that Teresa has been thriving for the past 15 months, living outside of an institution with me, her sister, is proof that she should NEVER have been placed in long-term care.

 Over 25,000 people, 9 MPPs, and countless Toronto Star readers, are now watching how you handle this crisis — and the numbers demanding an apology are growing everyday.

 We are not giving up.
 Her case is a shocking abuse of a vulnerable adult.
 She tried to defend herself but could not.
 It is up to us, 25,000 strong, to stand with her and demand an apology and accountability for the wrongs that were done to her.